pea-nut-z/mars-rover/README.md

 ### Context

 A web page that fetches and displays data from NASA and Nature News APIs.
-All information of what is currently happening on Mars gathered in one place for easy view.
+Latest weather, news and images gathered in one place for easy view.
+You can also search and favorite images - local storage is used.
-Testing for this project involves spying on the implementation, and mocking returned data and errors for each api call.
-It has a testing coverage of 98.86%.
+It is fully tested by spying on the implementation, mocking returned data and errors.

 ### To get started

 The Nature News API has its CORS enabled only for localhost - hence the news section is missing in the link above.
 To view the full project, clone the repository and view locally.
+Due to NASA's lack of updates on images from Opportunity and Spirit rovers, there may be no results when you search for their images on most dates.
+This is why Curiosity rover's images are showcased on the homepage instead of other rovers.
+Try searching under the Curiosity rover for better results.